 - Making Marriage Simple by Harville Hendricks and Helen L. Hunt

 Here is a matching game one intentional community developed.
-It matches only members who noted the same request of the other person, such as for casual talk date or a romantic interlude.
+It matches only members who noted the same level of interest in the other person.
+The request could be a casual talk date or a romantic interlude.
 This allows people to find out if there is mutual interest without facing rejection.